Harry Potter World

-A work robe, school books (from Amazon), a wand, a cauldron, Bertie Bott's Every Flavor Beans, a wand pen or quill if I can find one, and a Sorting Hat (paper pop-up).
+A work robe, school books (from Amazon), a wand, a cauldron, a train ticket for Platform 93/4, a wand pen or quill if I can find one, and a Sorting Hat (paper pop-up).

 And, so they don't get lost--A Marauder's Map.
 Thanks to Britta who provides this free download to HP fans, but don't copy it for profit.
 It's for non-commercial use only.
 Here's the link:

 The web page where I found how to make the Acceptance letter no longer exists so I will do my best to show you what I did.